Azure-Samples/semantic-kernel-rag-chat/README.md

     ```csharp
     using Microsoft.SemanticKernel.AI.ChatCompletion;
     ```
-    Replace the private members and constructor to include our chat history and chat completion services.
+    Replace the private members and constructor to include the chat history and chat completion services – these will be used to give the AI a history of the conversation (since the AI is stateless) and to make calls to the AI.
     ```csharp
     private readonly ILogger _logger;
     private readonly IChatCompletion _chat;